-Part I of the report was shared with conference participants ahead of the June 2021 virtual conference to serve as a baseline for discussion and to provide an independent review of current research and thinking on the topic.
-It builds on previous short briefings that accompanied three public webinars, recordings of which are available on the 'Towards Justice: Law Enforcement & Reconciliation' Read, Watch, Listen page.
+Part I of the report was shared with conference participants ahead of the June 2021 virtual conference.
+It served as a baseline for discussion and to provide an independent review of current research and thinking on the topic.
+It builds on previous short briefings that accompanied three public webinars, recordings of which are available on our Resources page.

 Part II summarises the cross-sector discussions from the conference and presents eight key reflections and recommendations for future policy and practice.

-Please download your free digital copy of the full report in PDF, below.
+Please download your free digital copy of the Towards Justice: Law Enforcement & Reconciliation Cumberland Lodge Report in PDF, below.

-The report's recommendations, which are expanded on in full in the report, are:
+The recommendations from Towards Justice: Law Enforcement & Reconciliation, expanded on in full in the report, are:

 1. Recognise the importance of addressing non-recent harms

-It is vital that law enforcement, policymakers and politicians recognise that non-recent harms continue to resonate in the present, causing further harm and damage, and sowing mistrust and new trauma.
+It is vital that law enforcement, policymakers and politicians recognise that non-recent harms continue to resonate in the present.
+The lack of recognition causes further harm and damage, sowing mistrust and new trauma.
 It is essential that we apply learning from recent responses to non-recent harms and their relative successes and failings to continually improve the systems of remedy.

 2. Review existing forms of remedy open to victims of non-recent harm

-The forms of remedy open to victims, survivors of non-recent harms and their families, have emerged over time in an unsystematic fashion, leading to tensions; for example, adversarial criminal justice proceedings and public inquiries based on inquisitorial principles; confusion for victims, survivors and their families as to the diverging aims of these processes; long, drawn-out timelines for searches for truth and justice; and significant costs.
-It is time to review these processes, consider these inherent tensions, and ensure that they meet the needs of those most affected.
+The forms of remedy open to victims of non-recent harms have emerged over time in unsystematic fashions, leading to tension.
+For example, adversarial criminal justice proceedings and public inquiries based on inquisitorial principles.
+This leads to confusion for victims, survivors, and their families as to the diverging aims of these processes.
+There are long, drawn-out timelines for searches for truth and justice, and significant costs.
+It is time to review these processes, consider these inherent tensions.
+We must ensure that they meet the needs of those most affected.

 3. Offer alternative systems of remedy such as restorative justice and an independent body for victims of non-recent harm

-Different forms of remedy available to victims of non-recent harms have different aims and desired outcomes, but one process which has gained momentum in other areas of the criminal justice system and has not been considered in a systematic fashion in responding to victims of non-recent harm in England and Wales, is that of restorative justice.
+Different forms of remedy available to victims of non-recent harms have different aims and desired outcomes.
+Restorative justice has gained momentum in other areas of the criminal justice system.
+However, it has not been systemically considered in for responding to victims of non-recent harm in England and Wales.

-It has been used in truth and reconciliation commissions in other countries but has been largely absent in the events discussed during the webinars and the conference.
-If a review of current systems of remedy were to be undertaken, the value offered by restorative justice principles should be considered.
+Truth and reconciliation commissions in other countries use restorative justice, but it was largely absent in the discussions during the webinars and the conference.
+If a review of current systems of remedy took place, the value offered by restorative justice principles should be considered.

 4. Establish a duty of candour

-The common experience of victims, survivors and their families of being unable to obtain information to understand the situations in which they find themselves, is a strong reason for considering establishing a duty of candour for serving and retired police officers, as well as other public bodies.
+There is a common experience of victims being unable to obtain information to understand the situations they find themselves in.
+This is a reason to establish a duty of candour for serving and retired police officers, and other public bodies.

 The lack of transparency can lead to mistrust and the suspicion of cover-ups.
-This recommendation comes with the caveat that a wider review of remedies for non-recent harms is undertaken, thereby establishing processes which allow such a duty of candour to be supported and which encourage individual and organisational candour.
+This recommendation comes with the caveat that a wider review of remedies for non-recent harms must take place.
+This would establish processes to allow support for such a duty of candour and encourage individual and organisational candour.

 5. Introduce an Independent Public Advocate